agonzal/agonzal.github.io/_posts/2020-10-01-installing-gitea.markdown

 ```

 Add the following lines to the config file, save and exit.
+or a small added bonus, a small automation script to tie it all together.
 {% highlight console %}
 innodb_file_format = Barracuda
 innodb_large_prefix = 1